-June 30, 20 002 Decemb er 31, 2001 Investments, at cost \$23 3,942, ,142 \$37,714,285 Unrealized appreciation.
-1,012 2,502 1,216,420 Investments, at fair value >\$2 ======== - 24,95 ==== 4,644 === \$38,930,705
+September 30, 2002 December 31, 2001

+Investments, at cost \$30,117,427 \$37,714,285 Unrealized appreciation 1,384,677 1,216,420 Investments, at fair value \$31,502,104 - \$38,930,705

-The accumulated unrealized appreciation on investments net of deferred taxes is (\$351,966) at June 30, 2002, versus (\$148,049) at December 31, 2001.
+The accumulated unrealized appreciation on investments net of deferred taxes is \$677,503 at September 30, 2002, versus (\$148,049) at December 31, 2001.

 Following an initial investment in a private company, the Company may make additional investments in such investee in order to: (1) increase its ownership percentage; (2) exercise warrants, options or convertible securities that were acquired in the original or subsequent financing; (3) preserve the Company's proportionate ownership in a subsequent financing; or (4) attempt to preserve or enhance the value of the Company's investment.
 There can be no assurance that the Company will make follow-on investments or have sufficient funds to make additional investments.
 The Company has the discretion to make follow-on investments as it determines, subject to the availability of capital resources.
 The failure to make such follow-on investments may, in certain circumstances, jeopardize the continued viability of the investee company and the Company's initial investment or may result in a missed opportunity for the Company to increase its participation in a successful operation.
-Even if the Company has sufficient capital to make a desired follow-on investment, it may elect not to make a follow-on investment either because it does not want to increase its concentration of risk, because it prefers other opportunities, or because it is inhibited by compliance with BDC or RIC requirements, even though the follow-on investment opportunity appears attractive or would preserve rights pursuant to "pay to play" provisions.
+Even if the Company has sufficient capital to make a desired follow-on investment, it may elect not to make a follow-on investment either because it does not want to increase its concentration of risk, because it prefers other opportunities, or because it is inhibited by compliance with BDC or RIC requirements, even though the follow-on investment opportunity appears attractive or would preserve rights pursuant to "pay to play" provisions or other coercive provisions, which have become more common in venture capital investing since the general stock market decline began in 2000.
+Alternatively, in order to try to protect existing value or rights or prevent dilution, the Company might elect to make follow-on investments even though they would jeopardize the Company's RIC status or disqualify the Company from RIC status.
+Loss of RIC status could have an adverse effect on the price of the Company's common stock.

-The following table is a summary of the cash investments made by the Company in its private placement portfolio during the six months ended June 30, 2002:
+The following table is a summary of the cash investments made by the Company in its private placement portfolio during the nine months ended September 30, 2002:

 New Investments: Amount

+Agile Materials & Technologies , Inc. \$1,000,000

-Continuum Photonics, Inc. \$1,000,000
+Continuum Photonics, Inc. 1,000,000

 Nanopharma Corp.
 700,000

 NanoOpto Corporation 625,000

 Nanotechnologies, Inc. 750,000

 NeoPhotonics Corporation 1,000,000

-Optiva, Inc. 500,000
+Optiva, Inc. 5 500,000

 Additional Investments:

 Experion Systems, Inc. \$ 100,000